Carib language: Grammar

-There are 17 particles within Kari'nja which include the ky- prefix and the -ng suffix.
+There are 17 particles within Kariʼnja which include the ky- prefix and the -ng suffix.

 Vocabulary

-All four dialects of Kari'nja have loan words from the primary language of the area (Brazil, Suriname, Guyana, French Guiana).
-For example, the Kari'nja spoken in Suriname borrows words from Dutch and Sranantongo.
+All four dialects of Kariʼnja have loan words from the primary language of the area (Brazil, Suriname, Guyana, French Guiana).
+For example, the Kariʼnja spoken in Suriname borrows words from Dutch and Sranantongo.

 Examples

-Some of the words show instances in which the e has been replaced with o in present-day Kari'nja.
+Some of the words show instances in which the e has been replaced with o in present-day Kariʼnja.
 The two statements beneath the singular words show examples of two suffixes.